PHPfanatic/cakemarketing/README.md

-# Cake Marketing API - CakePHP 3
+# Cake Marketing API - CakePHP 3 Plugin

 This project is a CakePHP 3 vendor implementation of the Cake Marketing API. ([Getcake](http://getcake.com/)).

 Because of some inconsistencies in the Cake Marketing API not all functions will be supported.
 This implementation breaks the Cake Marketing
-API into individual extensible classes that follow their naming convention.
+API into individual classes that follow their naming convention.
 Currently listed as:

 * Track
 * Accounting